 Elevators have been pre-programmed to accommodate “express rides” from any floor directly to the lobby, and lobby attendants can arrange private car service to any floor in the building upon request.

 Hartz Mountain Industries remains committed to the health and safety of our employees, tenants, and visitors.
-We, like so many, look forward to returning to normal operations with a measured and thoughtful implementation of our new operating guideline.

 HEALTH & WELLNESS

 667 Madison’s fitness center is fully equipped with the very best cardio equipment, including a Peloton spin studio.
 Private sessions are available by appointment.